 Round Up Auction

 Our event committee is working hard to put together a fantastic evening for you with stellar auction items, fun, games and good food.
 The Round Up Auction is a night to enjoy fun and friends at the newest building on the fairground, the Agriplex.
 We serve delicious, down-home fare and have a casual, come-as-you-are dress code.
-While plans are still underway for this year's auction catalog, past packages have included opportunities to judge the Fair's pie contest; be the Fair's CEO for the day; travel to any away Seahawks game; take home a new Traeger grill; attend our Columbia Bank Concert Series; golf at Lake Chelan; have Santa visit your children at home; and drive exotic cars in Las Vegas.
+While plans are still underway for this year's auction catalog, past packages have included huge Fair packages; be the Fair's CEO for the day; travel to any away Seahawks game; take home a new Traeger grill; attend our Columbia Bank Concert Series; golf at Lake Chelan; have Santa visit your children at home; and drive exotic cars in Las Vegas.
 Don't miss this party!

 Event attendance is reserved for those who are at least 21 years of age.